U.S. Republicans navigate the new politics of energy abundance

-OKLAHOMA CITY, Okla.
-(Reuters) - U.S. Republicans have had to watch from the sidelines as the Obama White House has taken political credit for America’s unexpected energy boom and tumbling gas prices.
+OKLAHOMA CITY, Okla., May 24 (Reuters) - U.S. Republicans have had to watch from the sidelines as the Obama White House has taken political credit for America’s unexpected energy boom and tumbling gas prices.
 Now it has left their presidential candidates scrambling for a way to reclaim leadership on an issue the party once seemed to own.

 Their apparent answer: calling time on a 40-year-old federal ban on crude oil exports and using the newfound energy bounty to strategic advantage.